ferivb/ferivb/README.md

 <br />

-<p allign=left>Hi, I'm Felipe Rivas, Test automation engineer with more than 5 years of experience in Lean-Six sigma frameworks for Quality Assurance and more than a year of experience in low level/high level programing.
+<p allign=left>Hi, I'm Felipe Rivas, Test automation engineer with more than 5 years of experience in Lean-Six sigma frameworks for Quality Assurance and more than a year of experience in low level/high level programing both in BDD and TDD.</p>

-Not only I'm familiar with the most popular Test Automation tools and frameworks, but I can also confidently pick up any new framework your project needs.</p>
+<p allign=left>Not only I'm familiar with the most popular Test Automation tools and frameworks, but I can also confidently pick up any new framework your project needs.
+I can automate tests for:</p>
++ Web Applications
++ Android Applications
++ API endpoints

 <p allign=left>I'm very proactive, comunicative and eager to learn!</p>